vaites/laravel-blade-expects/README.md

 # Laravel Blade @expects

-**IMPORTANT**: this package is in its early stages and is not widely tested against all supported versions of PHP.
+**IMPORTANT**: this package is in its early stages and is not widely tested against all supported versions of PHP or Laravel.
 Please, use with caution...

 ## Motivation

-[Blade templates](https://laravel.com/docs/5.8/blade) are great, but lacks a good way to define the variables it requires to work.
+[Blade templates](https://laravel.com/docs/8.x/blade) are great, but lacks a good way to define the variables it requires to work.
 In a normal template you must check if variables are set and/or set a default value for it.

 Take this example: